JamesHutchison/megamock/README.md

 spy_access.attr_value  # shallow copy of what was returned spy_access.stacktrace  # where the access happened spy_access.time  # when it happened (from time.time())
-spy_access.format_stacktrace()  # return a list of strings for the stacktrace spy_access.print_stacktrace()  # display the stacktrace to the console
+spy_access.top_of_stacktrace  # a shorthand property intended to be used when debugging in the IDE spy_access.format_stacktrace()  # return a list of strings for the stacktrace spy_access.print_stacktrace()  # display the stacktrace to the console
 ```